 What’s more, manual survey coding can easily miss hidden meaning and themes.
 It’s difficult for a human to overlook patterns or trends in big data sets.
 And manual analysis is often limited to in-house data and communications.
 This means that you’re forced to ignore valuable data from job boards, review sites like Glassdoor, and social media platforms.

-How to Make the Most of Your Voice of Employee Analytics
+How to Use Voice of Employee Analytics in Human Resources

 Classify and rank candidates, identify and match (un)desirable traits, and filter out known biases.